fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 ### Requirements

-You will need Windows 10, build "1903".
+You will need Windows 10, version "1903".
 Get this by joining and enabling the Insiders Program.
 Set the "Release Preview" option and reboot.
-Then check for updates until you see the "1903" build downloading and installing.
+Then check for updates until you see the "1903" version downloading and installing.

 You will also have to enable "Developer mode" in Windows.